AOSSIE-Org/Agora-Android/docs/GSOC/2022/Amit.md

 10. Add a restriction on password size - **Done**
 11. Confusing toast when user register by same email or username - **Done**
 12. Fix android 12 migration error - **Done**
+13. Migration of xml layout to Jetpack Compose - **In Progress*

 ### Summary of whole GSoC journey